linnnsss/axon-docs/docs/getting-started/for-dapp-devs/quick_start.md

 ```

 ### Access the Chain
-Use [Etheruem JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc) to interact with the Axon node.
+Use [Ethereum JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc) to interact with the Axon node.
 For instance, to get the chain ID of the Axon devnet, execute the following cURL command:
 ```bash
 # Get the chain ID of the Axon devnet
 curl --location --request POST 'http://127.0.0.1:8000' \